NecroMancer05/ScreenShot/README.md

 ## ScreenShot

-A simple desktop app for take ScreenShots in background and save them into a path.
-F12 takes screenshot
+A simple desktop app for take ScreenShots in background and save them into a path.\n F12 takes screenshot
 In documents you can see ScreenShot\Settings.txt inside .txt file you can set your screenshots save path.